dremio-professional-services/dremio-cloner/README.md

 # Dremio Cloner

 Dremio Cloner is a python-based utility for Dremio Enterprise.
-It supports the following commands: get, put, cascade-acl, report-acl, report-reflections.
+It supports the following commands: get, put, cascade-acl, report-acl.

 Dremio Cloner can be utilized for:
 - Migrating entire Dremio environments, for example, from community edition to enterprise edition